stanfordnlp/CoreNLP/_pages/new_annotator.md

 Users can add custom annotators to StanfordCoreNLP.

-1. First write the custom annotator class.
-Here is an example which will take in a dictionary of lemmas.
+First write the custom annotator class.
+Here is an example which will take in a dictionary that maps words to lemmas:

 ```java
 package edu.stanford.nlp.examples;